rutujashingare/Predicting-Stock-Movement-with-Random-Forest/README.md

 ## Model Building

 After calculating the indicators, I created the prediction column.
 The close column included the prices I needed to determine if the stock is closed up or down for any given day.
 So, I selected the close column and grouped my data by each symbol.
 I used lambda function and compared the current prices with the previous prices.
-So, in this way I created the output column which resulted as '1' if today’s closing price is greater than yesterday’s closing price then '-1' for down days and '0' for no change.
+So, in this way I created the output column which resulted as '1' if today’s closing price is greater than yesterday’s closing price i.e. for up days, '-1' for down days and '0' for no change.

 ![image](https://user-images.githubusercontent.com/70087327/132369559-4edb7588-b115-4ccc-b08e-817db15f7230.png)

-## Train test split
+## Train Test split

 I splitted data into train and test set in ratio of 80:20.
 For that the indicator columns served as x and prediction column served as y.
 After splitting the data I created Random forest classifier model and fitted the training data to model using fit method.
 Finally with the trained model we can make predictions.